rsrini7/Notification-SSE-GLM-Flux/broadcast-microservice/docs/03_kafka_event_streaming.md

 1. When an administrator creates a broadcast, the `BroadcastLifecycleService` saves it to the database and creates `MessageDeliveryEvent` objects for each recipient

 2. These events are published to the appropriate Kafka topic based on the broadcast type:
-   - Targeted broadcasts go to `broadcast-events-selected`
+   - Targeted broadcasts go to `broadcast-user-service-selected`
-   - All users / Role-based broadcasts go to `broadcast-events-group`
+   - All users / Role-based broadcasts go to `broadcast-user-service-group`

 3. Kafka distributes these events across partitions, allowing multiple consumers to process them in parallel